hindu-comm/weblogs/manasataramgini/2004/09/2004-09-26_divergence-in-the-constraining-motifs-of-the-gayat.md

 The vedic gAyatrI meter is constructed as per the following rules:

-#1 It shall ideally have 24 syllables in two hemistiches
+1. It shall ideally have 24 syllables in two hemistiches

-#2 hemistich 1 shall have 16 syllables and hemistich 2 shall have 8
+2. hemistich 1 shall have 16 syllables and hemistich 2 shall have 8 syllables.
-syllables.

-#3 Thus there shall be 3 pAdas each of 8 syllables divded into 4
-syllable units on which the further rules shall act.
+3. Thus there shall be 3 pAdas each of 8 syllables divded into 4 syllable units on which the further rules shall act.

-The following are defined as light or short syllables denoted by U
+The following are defined as light or short syllables denoted by **U**

 a; i; u; R^i

 these vowels make a syllable short.

-The following are defined as heavy or long syllables denoted by –
+The following are defined as heavy or long syllables denoted by **–**

 A; I; U; e; ai; o; au; R^I